I'm using the template I used the last time. 21/12/23 - 24/1/24

 NOT: I don't want to get alienated from my family.

-Continue working on bettering the relationships with my family.
+Continue work on maintaining the relationships with my family.

 NOT: I don't want to drop out of the university.